Simon’s top 5 port cask whiskies

 Arran is a quality port cask whisky which offers no artificial colourings and also boasts to be a non chill-filtered whisky.
 What a great start!

 Arran port cask whisky can be harsh on the nose but has a good depth compared to some of the other port wood whisky.
 It is a great addition for anyone looking to introduce themselves to the port cask range which ticks all the boxes you would expect from a quality dram.
-I can really see myself drinking this with something sweet like chocolate by the fireplace…wholesome!

 2. Dalmore Port Cask – 46.5%